-So you need a new deck railing, either the old one wasn’t cutting it or you’re building a whole new deck.
+So it would be best if you had a new deck railing; either the old one wasn’t cutting it, or you’re building a whole new deck.
 You’ve got a few options to consider!

 Deck Railing Materials

 While designing your space think about what materials you want as an accent.
-Do you have a view you love that you want highlighted?
-Are you trying to prevent wind or do you want to welcome the weather?
+Do you have a view you love that you want to be highlighted?
+Are you trying to prevent wind, or do you like to welcome the weather?
 Some of the most common options for railing material are:

 Glass railing systems are exquisite.
 It gives your deck an elegant and beautiful look without sacrificing your view.
 One thing to keep in mind is that it’s usually expensive to install.
 It also tends to be easily damaged, especially when it is mishandled during installation.

-Cable railing is made from a wide range of materials ranging from steel, wood, aluminum, and composites.
+The cable railing is made from various materials ranging from steel, wood, aluminum, and composites.
 Cable railing systems are an excellent way to open up your deck, giving it a more modern finish at the same time.
-If you have the skills, you can install the units on your own, but if you have never done it before, let a professional handle the project.
+If you have the skills, you can install the units on your own, but let a professional handle the project if you have never done it before.
 Either way, cable railing is more affordable than glass railing.

 Metal deck railing can be made from different types of metal, but the most commonly used are stainless steel or powder-coated aluminum.
-In general metal railing is sturdier than wood and will last longer.
+In general, a metal railing is sturdier than wood and will last longer.

 Tips to Consider When Installing the Railing Materials

-Did you know that the municipal council is able bring down your deck railing if you install it improperly?
+Did you know that the municipal council can bring down your deck railing if you install it improperly?
 To avoid this, you need to install the railing properly.
-As rule of thumb, you should get a building permit if your deck is more than 24 inches off the ground.
-If installing cable railing, ensure that the rails are no more than 4 inches apart.
+As a rule of thumb, you should get a building permit if your deck is more than 24 inches off the ground.
+If installing a cable railing, ensure that the rails are no more than 4 inches apart.
 This is to prevent children from slipping through.
 A call to the city will save you problems in the future.
-Keep in mind that local building codes supersede state or national code.
+Keep in mind that local building codes supersede state or national codes.

-While designing a deck or embarking on a home improvement project remember to think about your railing.
+While designing a deck or embarking on a home improvement project, remember to think about your railing.
 Take a look at your budget, your environment, and your space, then do the research.
-If you’re not sure where to start, take a look at some of our recent projects for deck railing ideas.
+If you’re not sure where to start, look at some of our recent projects for deck railing ideas.